-Date Course Contents Site Visits and Coursework WEEK 0 Wed 8 January 10am-12pm Unlocking French: Getting Started 2-4pm The City as Public Forum Lecture: Justice as Embodied in Pre- Revolutionary France WEEK 0 Saturday 11 January Group Visit Times TBA The City as Public Forum Visit: From Allegories of the King's Justice and Power to its Legacies Site Visit #1: Fontainebleau ➤ The wise king as bulwark against anarchy and guarantor of civil peace; i.e., ensuring the freedom of not being killed as a definition of happiness. ➤ The subsequent rulers who reconsider these ideas through the ages.
-WEEK 1 Tuesday 14 January 3-5pm The City as Public Forum Lecture: Framing Liberty WEEK 1 Wednesday 15 January 10am-12pm Unlocking French: Boulangeries, Cafés and Restaurants, Going out WEEK 2 Tuesday 21 January 3-5pm (group 1) The City as Public Forum Visit: From Old Regime Institutions of Protection and Repression to Revolutionary Secular Structures Site Visit #2: From La Sainte Chappelle to La Concièrgerie Church and State: Earthly and Heavenly Punishment.
+Date Course Contents Site Visits and Coursework WEEK 0 Wednesday 8 January 10am-12pm Unlocking French: Getting Started WEEK 0 Friday 10 January 12:30-2:30pm The City as Public Forum Lecture: Justice as Embodied in Pre- Revolutionary France WEEK 0 Saturday 11 January Group Visit Times TBA (visits 1,5 hours each) The City as Public Forum Visit: From Allegories of the King's Justice and Power to its Legacies Site Visit #1: Fontainebleau The wise king as bulwark against anarchy and guarantor of civil peace; i.e., ensuring the freedom of not being killed as a definition of happiness.
+The subsequent rulers who reconsider these ideas through the ages.
+WEEK 1 Wednesday 15 January 10am-12pm Unlocking French: Boulangeries, Cafés and Restaurants, Going out WEEK 1 Wednesday 15 January 12:30-2:30pm The City as Public Forum Lecture: Framing Liberty WEEK 2 Tuesday 21 January 3-5pm (group 1) The City as Public Forum Visit: From Old Regime Institutions of Protection and Repression to Revolutionary Secular Structures Site Visit #2: From La Sainte Chappelle to La Concièrgerie Church and State: Earthly and Heavenly Punishment.
 Laïcité as the New Religion of the Republic.
 WEEK 2 Wednesday 22 January 10am-12pm Unlocking French: Food at the Farmers' Market